The Big E

 For grades 9+, students should be engaged in the process to help create and foster a safer school environment.
 We provide consultation and feedback on your programs.

 All programs are subsidized by community donations and school commitment and recognize how tight your budget may be.

 Parent Trainings – 1.5 hour interactive presentation reviewing The Psychology of Bullying

 In-school Programs – Teaches students and educators the steps to:

 - Know when to ask for help – before a situation gets out of hand

-Personal counseling (cost based on families income) teaches children and care-givers the steps in a safe and caring environment.
+Counseling Services - (cost based on families income) teaches children and caregivers the steps in a safe and supportive environment.

 What our Children Face

 For some children, the scariest thing they will do all day is go to school.
 Each day, over 160,000 students miss school because they are afraid to tell their caregivers, “I’m the target of bully, and I don’t know what to do.”